 Michael Jones, CEO and Founder of Nessy Learning

 Early teaching is key.
 Most students with poor phonological awareness in grade 1, will be poor readers in grade 9.

-In attempting to analyze the reasons behind the failure of improvement, one should look at the work of Dr. Joseph Torgeson, Florida State University.
+In attempting to analyse the reasons behind the failure of improvement, one should look at the work of Dr. Joseph Torgeson, Florida State University.